 Sixth Floor Museum Review

 I really enjoyed seeing the artifacts and photographs at the Sixth Floor Museum.
 I feel like I definitely learned more about the time period, the assassination, and the investigation.
-The museum is very popular, so there were a lot of people and you had to be patient to see some things.
+This Dallas museum is very popular, so there were a lot of people and you had to be patient to see some things.
 Also, in some cases, it was a little confusing to figure out the next panel and determine if there was a corresponding audio guide segment.
 But overall, I thought the museum did a great job presenting the story and giving visitors food for thought.

 So what do you think happened?
 Did Lee Harvey Oswald act alone or was there a conspiracy?
 The Sixth Floor Museum in Dallas gives you a lot to think about.

 Expert Tips for Visiting the Dallas JFK Museum: